Last updated on December 10th, 2021 at 10:02 am

 Today the legend is still very much alive, and an award-winning indie children’s film was even made about the lost treasure, The Tillamook Treasure, also known as The Legend of Tillamook’s Gold.
 Because part of the bluff is owned by the Oregon Parks and Recreation Department and officially off-limits, people who are still digging holes in the bluff today are doing it mostly in secret.

 Did this man find the treasure?

-McKay one day suddenly left the mountain, quit his job and disappeared.
+McKay one day suddenly left the mountain, quit his job, and disappeared.
 It was not until years later he had settled at French Prairie by the Willamette River, oddly very wealthy.
-While he was not flashy about his money, he was quite generous with his friends and never seemingly worried about spending it.
-This was well before the 1848 gold rush, when other residents of the Willamette Valley were using bushels of wheat and Abernethy rocks as a form of currency.
+While he was not flashy about his money, he was quite generous with his friends and never seemed worried about spending it.
+This was well before the 1848 gold rush when other residents of the Willamette Valley were using bushels of wheat and Abernethy rocks as a form of currency.

 Did Thomas McKay find the chest others had been obsessing over for all these years?
 Did McKay quit his job and slip away quietly into the world to enjoy his newly found treasure?

 - Start Point: South Neahkahnie Mountain Trailhead Road